Daylight savings time can be a mother’s worst nightmare.

 Take the Weekend Off

-Thankfully, daylight savings time ends on a weekend so you don’t need to worry about school or work schedules.
+Thankfully, daylight savings time changes on a weekend so you don’t need to worry about school or work schedules.
 If you can, try to limit any scheduled or time-constricted activities.
 It’s a great time to plan a cozy hygge weekend or a family movie marathon where you’re sure to lose track of time anyway.
 And who knows, maybe planning a relaxing weekend when the time changes could become a favorite family tradition!

 Make the Change Gradually